benlangfeld/benlangfeld.github.com/_posts/2011-06-02-stateful-fun-heroku.markdown

 Restarting app... done, v3.
 {% endhighlight %}

 Simple.
-Now comes the important part: the Procfile definition needed to start up our app.
-This really couldn't be any simpler:
+Now comes the important part: the [Procfile](http://devcenter.heroku.com/articles/procfile) definition needed to start up our app.
+This really couldn't be any simpler.
+Simply add the following to a file named Procfile and commit it to your git repository.
+{% highlight bash %}
 bot: bundle exec ruby app.rb -D
+{% endhighlight %}

 We are able to define arbitrary process classes (here 'bot') and run arbitrary commands.
 We've added a -D option here to instruct blather to log at the debug level.